nobbyfix/AzurLaneSource/README.md

 # AzurLaneSource
-Decompiled Lua files of the game Azur Lane.
+Decompiled Lua scripts of the game Azur Lane.

-**This repository is an archive only and will only be updated in case of emergency.**
+**This repository is mostly an archive and will only be updated in case of emergency.**

-Use this repo for regular and automated updates of the lua scripts: https://github.com/Dimbreath/AzurLaneScripts Alternative repo with longer archive history back until Jan 2019: https://github.com/Binary102/AzurLane_ClientSource
+Use this repo for regular and automated updates of the lua scripts: https://github.com/Dimbreath/AzurLaneData Alternative archive repo with longer history back until Jan 2019: https://github.com/Binary102/AzurLane_ClientSource

 ## Update Status
-* EN is up to date (v3.1.72 from 2019/11/29).
+* EN v3.1.166 from 2020/01/09.
-* CN is up to date (v3.1.69 from 2019/11/29).
+* CN v3.1.69 from 2019/11/29.
-* JP is up to date (v3.1.160 from 2019/11/27).
+* JP v3.1.160 from 2019/11/27.
-* KR decompilation is dropped after version 1.5.146 due to no more interest in the files (and it takes ages to download the files from their shitty server).
+* KR v1.5.146 from 2019/07/18.
-* TW won't receive regular updates (current: v3.2.44 from 2019/11/22).
+* TW v3.2.44 from 2019/11/22.

 ## Used tools
 * LuaJIT Raw-Bytecode Decompiler (LJD)